jphsd/graphics2d/README.md

 Still very much under development although the image functions are about as complete as I'm going to make them.

-The top level Path and Shape types are complete, and the following PathProcessors implemented:
+The top level Path and Shape types are complete, and the majority of PathProcessors implemented, including:
-- Stroke - fixed width strokes with a variety of cap and join types.
+- StrokeProc - fixed width strokes with a variety of cap and join types.
-- Snip - chops up a path according to a pattern
+- SnipProc - chops up a path according to a pattern
-- Dash - wrapper around Snip for creating a dashed path
+- DashProc - wrapper around SnipProc for creating a dashed path
-- CompoundProcessor - allows concatenation of PathProcessors
+- CompoundProc - allows concatenation of PathProcessors
-> dashedstroke := NewCompoundProcessor(NewDash(pattern, offs), NewStroke(1))
+> dashedstroke := NewCompoundProc(NewDashProc(pattern, offs), NewStrokeProc(1))

 Package documentation [here](https://pkg.go.dev/github.com/jphsd/graphics2d)